Lifou

 Monthly Pricing - Cruises visiting Lifou

-On average cruises visiting Lifou are rather inexpensive compared to other itineraries.
+Overall Lifou is rather inexpensive as a port of call.
+See the graph below for the average cost per day by month.
 Cruises visiting Lifou during the the peak season of winter are significantly more expensive than the the low season of summer.
-Check the illustration below for the monthly average cost per day.

 Jan